 Using the verified, calibrated, and validated model, several additional simulations are run to investigate the nonlinear structural dynamics and the effect of friction on the response under shock- and fluid-dynamic loading.
 The experimental pressure load from a 125-psi driver test (e.g., Fig. 13d) is applied to the model.
-Notably, this case represents the highest experimental response where the structural natural frequency of the rocking mode most closely match the frequency content of the vortex shedding.
+Notably, this case represents the highest experimental response where the structural natural frequencies most closely match the fluid.
+Based on the subsequent examination of the modal participation factors, it is observed that the shock wave loading on the front face tends to actuate the translating-bending mode depicted in Fig. 10b.
+In contrast, as the flow develops and vortex shedding occurs, the oscillatory pressures on the top and bottom faces drive the rocking mode of Fig. 10a.